attack-monkey/Lean-Functional-Typescript/README.md

 ```

-From time to time it is common to see `let` syntax, but should only be used when contained to a small footprint and when state-management seams like overkill.
-Generally using a state manager is preferred.

-Using `let` makes code impure.
+Mutable variables declared with `let` syntax should only be used when contained to a small footprint and when state-management seams like overkill.
+Generally using a state manager is preferred because using `let` makes code impure.

 Functions over Classes + Methods